TBDM-24-25/SampleGen-Orchestrator/README.md

 Please note that, in addition to confluent-kafka, other libraries can be utilised.
 If you do not wish to work with Python, you may use Java instead.
 In both cases, adjust the source code accordingly.

+Last but not least, it is important to mention that, depending on the needs, the Kafka schema registry and Avro schemes can be implemented as well.
+Furthermore, we do not provide guidance on consuming messages created by the data generators, but there are many respected resources which explain how to do this.

 ## 4) Usage
 ### 4.1) Subtitle 1
 @Lendro & @Christian, as soon as Graphical User Interface is ready